Poll: A Year After Parkland, Urgency For New Gun Restrictions Declines

 Don't see the graphic above?
 Click here.

-A big reason for the decline in support for gun restrictions and the increase partisanship is the National Rifle Association, the most powerful pro-gun lobby in the country.
+A big reason for the decline in support for gun restrictions and the increase in partisanship is the National Rifle Association, the most powerful pro-gun lobby in the country.

 "There's been a change in the message from the NRA [since 1990], from guns not just being something used for recreation, but their change and their move to guns being one [a message] of protection," said Barbara Carvalho, director of the Marist Poll.